Helping Children Learn How To Overcome Fear

 Which leaves parents in a tough spot: faced with a real reaction to something that doesn’t – to an adult’s mind – warrant such emotion.
 So when your toddler tells you she’s scared of feathers, or your preschooler tells you he’s scared of the monster in his closet – what do you do?
 We spoke with child psychiatrist Dr. Bhooshan Shukla and Jehanzeb Baldiwala, a child and family therapist at Ummeed Child Development Centre in Mumbai, to find out how parents can best help children learn how to overcome fear.

-Above all, Dr. Shukla says, parents need to remember two things when dealing with frightened small children.
+Above all, Dr. Shukla says, parents need to remember two things when helping a frightened child.
 The first is that fear is an important emotion that goes a long way toward keeping your child alive.
 So, rather than deny or ignore the fear, it’s best if they admit and express fear.

 “This might appeal to an adult mind, but will not work with a child,” Dr. Shukla says.
 “The moment fear has consumed your mind, logic really doesn’t work at all.
 It’s a fundamental emotion that paralyses logic completely.
 Telling your child, ‘Yes, I understand you’re afraid; I am here with you and I’ll look after you,’ is more appropriate than anything else.”